vasudevmohan1/example1/readme.md

-# Example folder dor testing git command
+# Example folder for testing git command

-created by Aditya gupta
+created by Aditya gupta  at 28/11/2022